 Many of our beloved fabrics such as viscose, modal, lyocell and acetate, are actually made from wood pulp, bamboo or cotton linters.
 We are fully aware of the major impacts they can have on the world's forests as well as the risks posed by the chemicals used in their manufacturing process.
 Yet, these cellulose-based fabrics can be produced in a responsible way and we are strongly committed to doing our part to shape the industry towards this goal.
 Therefore, we joined Canadian forest protection organisation Canopy and their CanopyStyle initiative.
 Together we developed our Forest Derived Materials Policy, which you can access here:

 MEET OUR FABRIC SUPPLIERS

 In order to produce garments of the highest quality with the least impact on the environment, we choose fabric suppliers that match our high standards.
-We’ve been working with European suppliers from day one and are proud of the relationships we’ve built with them throughout the years.
-Get to know two of our long-time partners, Manteco from Italy and Philea from France.
+We’ve been working with many of the leading European suppliers from day one and are proud of the relationships we’ve built with them throughout the years.
+Below you can get to know our partners Manteco from Italy, Philea from France and Tintex from Portugal.

 ‘We choose fabric suppliers that meet our high standards.’